 Plan to stay at least half a day, not just to browse the stalls and to enjoy the freshly cooked cuisine on offer but to soak up the colourful, friendly atmosphere.
 There is even a shaded playground for kids with picnic benches for a well-earned rest.

 Insider Tip: Don’t forget a large shopping bag; we visited Eumundi Markets as part of our East Coast road trip and our biggest regret was not having more space for all the beautiful products we wanted to buy!

 - Noosa Day Trip from Brisbane inc Hinterland, Eumundi Markets & Ginger Factory

 Contributed by Christine from Travel2next

 100km to the north of Brisbane, it only takes a bit over an hour to reach this strip of coastline that everyone raves about.
 Sunshine Coast beaches are perfect for swimming, sunbaking, and surfing all-year-round.
 There is a beach for everyone in this quintessential Queensland holiday destination, and with over 100 beaches, you could spend a month or more exploring them all.
-With warm water temperatures in summer of around 26C and around 21C in winter, it doesn’t matter when you visit.
+With warm water temperatures in summer of around 26C and around 21C in winter, it doesn’t matter when you do this Brisbane day trip.